 Day 4. leisure in Nilaveli

-b.
-Lovers leap
+- Lovers leap

-c.
-Gokanna Buddhist temple
+- Gokanna Buddhist temple

-d.
-Fort Fredric
+- Fort Fredric

 Day 5.
 Nilaveli-Arugam Bay

-The fifth day of Sri Lanka 7 day tour, the journey takes place along the beautiful beaches of the east coast of Sri Lanka.
-You will encounter several popular beach holiday destination such as Kalkudah and Pasikudah along the way.
+On the fifth day of Sri Lanka 7 day tour, the journey takes place along the beautiful beaches of the east coast of Sri Lanka.
+You will encounter several popular beach holiday destinations such as Kalkudah and Pasikudah along the way.
 You can plan your overnight stay for the day at any of these places.
 All are nice beaches with the best weather for beach holidays, in fact, this is the best time to travel to the east coast of Sri Lanka.

 Day 6.
-Arugambe – Kandy
+Arugam Bay – Kandy

-It is time to heading to Colombo after exploring the northern and eastern Sri Lanka.
-The journey takes place towards inland to Kandy, and therefore you will be able to explore some of the most sought-after tourist attractions in the island such as the tooth relic temple, Pinnawala elephant orphanage and Peradeniya botanical garden.
+It is time to head to Colombo after exploring northern and eastern Sri Lanka.
+The journey takes place inland to Kandy, and therefore you will be able to explore some of the most sought-after tourist attractions on the island such as the tooth relic temple, Pinnawala elephant orphanage and Peradeniya botanical garden.
 In order to explore the UNESCO world heritage site of Kandy, it is best to plan an overnight stay in Kandy.

 Day 7.
 Kandy-Colombo